appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

  - united
  - yeti

-There are lots of themes at [Hugo][4], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
+There are lots of themes at [Hugo][4], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business website or service.
 I am using Bootswatch Paper theme for [Appernetic static website service][5].
 Fortunately, I found [hugo-bootstrap][6] and cloned it.

 Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][7] with the name **appernetic-hugo-project** .
 When you start out you will not have this repo so it is automatically created for you and all strange git commands is hidden away so you do not have to think about it.